PanSkrzynka/GameDevPortfolio/README.md

 ### Cross-Engine Tools
 **GPU Debugging:** RenderDoc, NVIDIA Nsight Graphics
 **Performance Profiling:** Intel GPA
+*Platforms:** Expiriance working on Mobile, SteamDeck, and PC

 ## Sample Projects
 In this section, you will find a selection of sample projects that demonstrate my programming skills.